-The Concordia Experience engages students in a comprehensive, interdisciplinary curriculum combined with real-world experiential learning opportunities, encompassing dynamic programs— Biology, Business, Education, English, Exploring (Undeclared), Health Studies, History, International Studies, Liberal Studies, Nursing, Radiologic Technologies, Social Sciences, and Social Work.
+The Concordia Experience engages students in a comprehensive, interdisciplinary curriculum combined with real-world experiential learning opportunities, encompassing dynamic programs— Biology, Business, Education, English, Exploring (Undeclared), Health Studies, History, International Studies, Liberal Studies, Nursing, Psychology, Radiologic Technologies, Social Sciences, and Social Work.
 The Concordia Experience leads to countless career paths—to real living, not just making a living.

 Students and Faculty

 Awards, merit scholarships, Lutheran grants and scholarships, need-based financial aid, and more make Concordia a valuable and affordable investment.
 Over 90% of our students receive some form of financial aid.

 Approximately 60% of our students live on campus, forming an active, closely-knit community involved in all aspects of college life—student organizations, athletics, community outreach, and performance ensembles.
 From daily chapel to servant events, spiritual life activities invite students to put faith into practice.

 The Concordia Clippers are members of NCAA Division II and compete in the Central Atlantic Collegiate Conference in men’s baseball, basketball, cross country, golf, soccer, and tennis; women’s basketball, cross country, soccer, softball, tennis, and volleyball.